Governance

 Corporate Governance and Internal Control

-Sumitomo Forestry introduced the executive officer system to separate decision making and management oversight functions from operational execution functions.
-Comprised of nine directors (seven male/77.8%, two female/22.2% ) including three outside directors (one male, two female), the Board of Directors is structured to make quick decisions.
-The oversight function of the Board of Directors has been strengthened, the lines of operational responsibility clarified, and the Chairman of the Board of Directors no longer serves as an executive officer.
-The Nomination and Remuneration Advisory Committee has been established to provide opinion to the Board of Directors on selecting director and statutory auditor candidates and executive officers as well as compensation of directors and executive officers, for the purpose of ensuring transparency and fairness of decision-making.
+Sumitomo Forestry introduced the Executive Officer system to separate decision making and management oversight functions from operational execution functions.
+Comprised of ten Directors (eight male/80.0%, two female/20.0%) including four Outside Directors (two male, two female), the Board of Directors is structured to make quick decisions.
+The oversight function of the Board of Directors has been strengthened, the lines of operational responsibility clarified, and the Chairman of the Board of Directors no longer serves as an Executive Officer.
+The Nomination and Remuneration Advisory Committee has been established to provide opinion to the Board of Directors on selecting Director and Audit & Supervisory Board Member candidates and Executive Officers as well as determining compensation of Directors and Executive Officers, for the purpose of ensuring transparency and fairness of decision-making.

-Sumitomo Forestry has a board of company statutory auditors.
-In addition to attending important meetings within the Company, the statutory auditors provide oversight for the directors' execution of duties, through sharing information and opinions with auditors at Group companies and the staff in the Internal Audit Division, and by supervising staff assisting auditing operations.
+Sumitomo Forestry is a company with Audit & Supervisory Board.
+In addition to attending important meetings within the Company, the Audit & Supervisory Board Members conducts audits of the Directors' execution of duties, through sharing information and opinions with auditors at Group companies and the staff in the Internal Audit Division, and by supervising staff assisting auditing operations.

-As of March 29, 2021, nine directors (including three outside directors), five auditors (including three outside auditors) and 20 executive officers were appointed to the Company.
-The Company notified Tokyo Stock Exchange, Inc. of the designation of the three outside directors and three outside statutory auditors as independent officers as required by its regulations.
+As of March 28, 2025, ten Directors (including four Outside Directors), five Audit & Supervisory Board Member (including three Outside Members) and 20 Executive Officers (including five persons concurrently serving as Directors) were appointed to the Company.
+The Company notified Tokyo Stock Exchange, Inc. of the designation of the four Outside Directors and three Outside Audit & Supervisory Board Members as independent Officers as required by its regulations.

 Corporate Governance System